Abortion ruling prompts variety of reactions from states

 TENNESSEE

 Political control: Tennessee has a Republican governor who is consistently vocal about his opposition to abortion.
-The GOP holds a supermajority in the state legislature and has steadily chipped away at abortion access.
+The GOP holds a supermajority in the General Assembly and has steadily chipped away at abortion access.

 Background: In 2020, Tennessee passed a law banning most abortions when the fetal cardiac activity can be detected at about six weeks, before many women know they’re pregnant.
 The measure has never been enforced because it was promptly blocked by a federal court.
 On June 28, a federal appeals court let it take effect.
 Tennessee voters approved an amendment in 2014 declaring that the state’s constitution doesn’t protect or secure the right to abortion or require the funding of an abortion, and empowering state lawmakers to “enact, amend, or repeal statutes regarding abortion.”
 State law also doesn’t allow providers to dispense abortion medications through telemedicine consultations.
 There are six abortion providers in Tennessee.